FredrikM97/Artificial-Intelligence/Embedded_Network/Network_Notes.md

 - 1G, 2G, 3G, 4G
 - Doppler spread caused by movement
 - Noise
-## Electromagnetic signal
-- Function of time (also be expected as a function of frequency)

 ## Relationship - Data rate and brandwidth
 - Greater bandwidth -> higher information carry capacity